DSM2499/Stock_Market_Simulator/README.md

 ![Agent Performance](assets/agent_performance.jpg)    ![Candlestick](assets/candlestick.jpg)

 # Multi Agent Based Stock Market Simulator
 This project presents a high-fidelity agent-based simulation of the stock market with multiple asset classes and heterogenous trading agents.
-This system integrates evolving strategies via genetic-like mutation, real-time sentiment analysis and RESTful APIs for streaming analytics, provinding a sandbox for exploring market microstructures, behavioral economics, and algorithmic trading strategies.
+This system integrates evolving strategies via genetic-like mutation, real-time sentiment analysis and RESTful APIs for streaming analytics, providing a sandbox for exploring market microstructures, behavioral economics, and algorithmic trading strategies.

 ## Introduction
 Modern financial markets are increasingly driven by algorithmic decision-making, with traders ranging from retail investors to high-frequency firms.
 Simulating such a system enables controlled experimentation, scenario testing, and behavioral analysis.
 The primary aim of this project was to build an agent-based stock market simulator that: